 -- Emil Juboori, CEO, Go Out, Inc.

-Navigating through the app can be done with exceptional ease, creating a experience for users to search for not only events and happy hours but also locate farmer’s markets, karaoke bars, bowling alleys with daily specials and much more.
+Navigating through the app can be done with exceptional ease, creating a smooth experience for users to search for not only events and happy hours, but also locate farmer’s markets, karaoke bars, bowling alleys with daily specials, and much more.

-the ability for businesses and users to add or create their own events through the app, free of charge.
-This allows for greater promotional
+Go Out’s rapid progression can be attributed to some of the app’s core features, including the ability for businesses and users to add or create their own events through the app, free of charge.
+This allows for greater marketing and promotional opportunities, as well as facilitating access to social events for the app’s users.
+Go Out’s users are effortlessly engaged in the community with the click of a button.
+Moreover, with Go Out’s upcoming development plans, the way users receive information about their favorite events will be even more streamlined and efficient as ever.

 “The goal moving forward is to have businesses offer incentives specifically for Go Out users.”